UseMuffin/Footprint/README.md

 composer require muffin/footprint
 ```

 You then need to load the plugin.
-In `boostrap.php`, something like:
+In `bootstrap.php`, something like:

 ```php
 \Cake\Core\Plugin::load('Muffin/Footprint');